Panacea: Pareto Alignment via Preference Adaptation for LLMs: Experiments

-In this part, we analyze the effect of the per-weight-matrix learnable scaling factor $s^i$.
-Intuitively, it scales preference vectors to the same magnitude as the singular values to avoid either dominant or negligible influence of preference-specific features on $\mW^i$, as observed from the learned parameters.
-To validate its importance, we conduct ablation experiments that do not have learnable scaling factors but use a predefined factor to scale preference vectors. \Cref{fig:pref-scal} indicates that using a fixed scaling results in a significant performance drop regardless of its magnitude, highlighting the necessity of learning an appropriate scaling for each weight matrix separately.
+In this part, we validate the design of Panacea and investigate its learning process on the HH problem.
+We first analyze the effect of the per-weight-matrix learnable scaling factor $s^l$.
+Intuitively, it scales preference vectors to the same magnitude as the singular values to avoid either dominant or negligible influence of preference-specific features on $\mW^l$, as observed from the learned parameters.
+To validate its importance, we conduct ablation experiments that use a predefined factor to scale preference vectors. \Cref{fig:design-ablation} (left) indicates that using a fixed scaling results in a significant performance drop regardless of its magnitude, highlighting the necessity of learning an appropriate scaling for each weight matrix separately.
+We also explore alternative strategies of preference adaptation, which only adapt self-attention layers, MLP layers, the 10 layers in the front, and the 10 layers in the back. \Cref{fig:design-ablation} (middle) suggests that except for only adapting the back 10 layers, all other strategies perform comparably.
+Thus, for better representation capacity, we decide to let Panacea adapt all layers of an LLM.
+Finally, in \Cref{fig:design-ablation} (right), we plot the evolution of fronts learned by Panacea at different steps, showing that it first learns harmlessness features quickly and explores improvements for helpfulness, then it also learns to align with helpfulness preference and finally recovers the entire front.
+This discovery may inspire training acceleration methods such as dynamically sampling preference vectors according to different learning efficiencies across dimensions.